 Robert, the son of Hugh Capet, succeeded, 996.
 France experienced the sad effects of a dreadful famine in this reign.
 The pope threatened to excommunicate Robert, for marrying Bertha, who was related to his father.
-His sons rebelled, instigated by their mother, but he compromised matters with them, and died highly regretted
+His sons rebelled, instiwith them, and died highly regretted